AmineAfia/Battleship-Plus/README.md

 	```

 # Architecture
-The game is structured as a Server-Client architechture, with one server that manages different clients playing with each other.
+The game is structured as a client-server architechture, with one server managing different clients playing with each other.

 Both the server and the client have to follow the RFC rules for structured communication.
-To do that a GameController offers an interface for the client and the server for RFC specifications checkings (Bettleship rules).
+To do that a GameController offers an interface for the client and the server for checking the RFC specifications (Bettleship rules).

-The client is based on the MVC architechture, where the GameController (the controller) is responsible for controlling the clients behavior,
+The client is based on the MVC architechture, where the GameController (controller and model for a game) is responsible for controlling the clients behavior,
-the ClientLobbyController class (the model) is responsible for handling the interactions with the server.
+the ClientLobbyController class (controller and model for the client) is responsible for handling the interactions with the server.
 The frontend is a collection of
 different views in the frontend folder that use the model's/controller's data to render the user interface.

+Both client and server are single-threaded applications.
+The asynchronous handling of network and UI events is done by Python's asyncio.
+In the case of the client, the urwid UI framework and the network share one event loop.

+Entrypoints to read the code are

+- `src/battleship/client.py`: the client
+- `src/battleship/server.py`: the server
+- `src/battleship/common/GameController.py`: the game controller
+- `src/battleship/common/protocol.py`: the protocol message creation and parsing code